platformsh/platformsh-docs/docs/src/domains/checklist.md

 Make sure your site is running and configured as you want it to be, on your production branch.
 In particular, see the [Routes documentation](../define-routes/_index.md).
-You will need your routes configured appropriately before you begin.
+You need your routes configured appropriately before you begin.
 Make sure you have turned off [basic-authentication](/administration/web/configure-environment.md) if it was turned on during development.

 If your production environment is on a Dedicated instance,